 The Photographic archive

 From the very beginning, in addition to books and periodicals, Budapest Collection has tried to collect cityscapes (mainly engravings and photographs) as well.
-The Photographic archive became independent in the late 1950s and started to grow mainly through fresh reportage and newspaper clippings.
-Sensing and following the changes that have taken place in the historical and social sciences, as well as in photography in the recent decades, its' direction have meanwhile changed: it has moved towards collecting rare archive photos (partly amateurs), contemporary photography and photographic documentation that is already made with digital devices (born digital material).
+The Photographic archive became independent in the late 1950s and started to grow mainly by collecting fresh reportage and newspaper clippings.
+Sensing and following the changes that have taken place in the historical and social sciences, as well as in photography in the recent decades, its' direction has meanwhile changed: it has moved towards collecting rare archive photos (partly amateurs), contemporary photography and photographic documentation that is already made with digital devices (born digital material).

 Photo documents are stored in air-conditioned storage rooms, in separate units according to technology, size and level of processing.

 In addition to the systematic development of the collection - by purchases and gifts -, our task is to preserve images (exploring, identifying, packaging professionally) and provide access to photo documents.
 Our research service is open to everyone.
 There's an opportunity for personal consultation and research, but we are also constantly expanding the possibilities of remote use via various databases, internet interfaces (the library's online catalog, Budapest Picture Archive, Hungaricana, Topotéka, active Facebook presence, web exhibitions, galleries, mobile applications).
 Upon request, we provide digital copies of the selected images